biofuture/aqmm/README.md

 ### supporting for time series metatranscriptomics studies

 As many metatranscriptomics studies only investiagte the activity of a system without change of the DNA part, hence this is a very important application scence.
 To perform absolute quantification of this condition, a optional parameters were integrated into the aqmm tool.
 Users process this type of data could quantify the transcript in this way.
+Inputing the relative abundance informaition, per species quantification could be achieved.